-The control box is splash proof to IP66 and can be installed in any convenient location, preferably above the water line.
+The control box can be installed in any convenient location, preferably above the water line.

 1. Unscrew the four screws on the cover of the control box.
 These screws will not un-screw completely, as they are designed to stay with the cover.
 Remove the cover and place it aside.

 2. The mounting screws are placed in the same holes as the cover screws.

 Use four suitable screws to secure the control box.

 3. Mark the location for the four corner mounting screws.
 Using a drill bit, drill the mounting holes.
 Use caution to make sure that you are not drilling into the hull of the boat.

 4. Locate the 12 volt DC power source.
 This can be either a protected circuit from the vessels